 Cautious web surfers should always double-check the URL of the site they want to enter.
 If you receive an email from a bank or online retailer, search their name in a browser like Google to connect with their verified domain.

 Oftentimes, a cybercriminal will create a malicious website and URL that mimics another high-traffic website to trick users into logging in or making a purchase.
 This could grant the attacker access to private credentials and billing information that they can then use for credential stuffing.
 They could also decide to sell your info on the dark web to make a profit.
-With the latest version of Norton 360 we will notify you if any of your information is found on the dark web.

 4. Analyze the website design